xchrisbailey/chrisbaileydev_v2/content/posts/JQuery.md

 ### Why not use jQuery

-The DOM API is no longer broken, things like `js•.querySelector` and `js•.querySelectorAll` now exist in the DOM API so jQuerys use case here is voided.
+The DOM API is no longer broken, things like `.querySelector` and `.querySelectorAll` now exist in the DOM API so jQuerys use case here is voided.
 It doesn't do anything you can't do on your own; it's heavy for small use cases like animation when you can find lighter libraries to handle these for you.

 Either way, it's worth knowing.
 Having the knowledge is useful because many places still use it and having that (or any additional) skill in your quiver will always be helpful.